kelkoo-services/kelisto-backend-ruby-challenge/ABOUT.md

 ## About your solution

+## Configuration

 Available products and discounts are configured on yml files inside *data* folder.

 There's a Data class (lib/data.rb) that will help loading these files, it will load and parse yml files to return products & discounts when needed.

 ## Cart

-Cart object receives discounts_rules on init, and then we can add products using
+Cart object receives discounts_rules on init, and then we can add products using `cart.scan 'XXX'` or `cart.add_product Product.find('XXXX')`

-> `cart.scan 'XXX'`

-or

-> `cart.add_product Product.find('XXXX')`

-both of them will add CartItem objects (on a hash by code, for easier/faster access) which holds product data & quantity for each product, and calcs total_price for that product type
+Both of them will add CartItem objects (on a hash by code, for easier/faster access) which holds product data & quantity for each product, and calcs total_price for that product type

 ## Discounts